The Companies (Share Capital & Debenture) Rules, 2014

 The said rules provide for relaxation for Start-ups, as they have been expressly permitted to issue ESOPs to their promoters and to directors who held more than 10% of the Start-up's equity shares for the first 5 years from the date of their incorporation whereas other companies are not permitted to do so.

 A start-up cannot just grant options by issuing a simple letter to its employees.
 It has to follow the proper procedure under the law.
-It has to draft ESOPs scheme and get it approved in a shareholders meeting.
-After it has to issue letter of grant to the employee informing him how many options are being granted to him, and vesting period.
+It has to draft ESOPs scheme and get it approved at a shareholders meeting.
+After it has to issue a letter of the grant to the employee informing him how many options are being granted to him and vesting period.
 And if an employee wishes to exercise any of his vested options, he should make an Exercise Application to his employer company pursuant to which his options would be converted into equity.

 What are terms or actions associated with ESOPs?

 Granting of ESOPs, Vesting, Exercising and selling are the actions associated with Employee Stock Options (ESOPs).